 North Quarter Market Trends

 North Quarter is a smaller pocket of downtown Orlando, so inventory can be limited.
 Current data shows a median listing price around $202,500 with roughly 13 active homes on the market.
-Days on market are averaging around 121, which tells you this is not a fast moving, high demand pocket.
+Days on market are averaging around 121, which tells you this isn't a fast moving, high demand pocket.
 Buyers have time.
 Sellers need patience and pricing precision.

 North Quarter Market Snapshot